-Recommendation No. 4-That the sum of \$500.00 be transferr fund to the General Fund, and that the National Secretary-Treasurer be authorized to purchase additional signs for the Grand Army of the Republic Memorial Highway.
+Recommendation No. 4-That the sum of \$500.00 be transferr from the fund to the General Fund, and that the National Secretary-Treasurer be authorized to purchase additional signs for the Grand Army of the Rouble Memorial Highway.
 These signs to be sent to the several Departments who will erect them, on or before the 30th of May, 1953.

-In closing my report, I would like to quote several verses from the poem, "The Last Review", by George Kimball, Past Department Commander of Massachusetts:
+In closing my report, I would like to quote the sorn of many poem, "The Last Review", by George Kimball, Past Department of Massachusetts: